jpgordon00/UnityFileDownloader/README.md

 # UnityGroupDownloader
-Concurently download multiple files from any HTTPS endpoint using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) on the Unity Platform.
+Concurrently download multiple files from any HTTPS endpoint using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html) on the Unity Platform.

 ## What does it do?
-- Download any amount of files concurently!
+- Download any amount of files concurrently!
+Its super fast!
-> The call to Download is non-blocking.
-Files are downloaded asychronously and also done concurrently with a property.
+> The call to Download happens asyncronously and it dispatches multiple web requests at a time.
 - The 'MaxConcurency' property refers to the amount of web requests that can be made at the same time.
 The default is 8 but you can set it to any nonnegative integer.
 - Simple success and error callbacks via C# [events](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/events/).
 - Atomic file downloading.